Imp0ssible/NamedPipe/README.md

 NamedPipe
 =========

+C#.
 Simple example how to make name pipe client and server